Sunday, November 20, 2011

 It seems to go against everything I believe to be true about the male-female relationship model.
 I'm used to working for it.
 Be a nice guy, do some sweet talking, treat a women right, buy her a few things, and wait for her to be ready.

 What's worse, it seems like it's a double-edged sword.
 If I ask a woman to sleep with me, she may get upset for thinking she's easy.
-But if I don't, I'd be accused of thinking that woman don't enjoy sex.
+But if I don't, I'd be accused of thinking that woman doesn't enjoy sex.

 Can someone explain to me how this actually works?
 I mean, I know the best way is to find out for myself and do it.
 And I got nothing to lose.
 But just can't make up my mind.